tudat-team/tudat-space/docs/source/_src_user_guide/propagation_setup/acceleration_models/available.rst

 Quasi Impulsive Shot Acceleration
 #################################

-The quasi-impulsive shots acceleration model can be created as indicated in the `API <https://tudatpy.readthedocs .io/en/latest/acceleration.html#tudatpy.numerical_simulation.propagation_setup.quasi_impulsive_shots_acceleration>`_.
+The quasi-impulsive shots acceleration model can be created as indicated in the `API documentation <https://tudatpy.readthedocs
+.io/en/latest/acceleration.html#tudatpy.numerical_simulation.propagation_setup.quasi_impulsive_shots_acceleration>`_.
 This is a manner in which to incorporate short bursts of thrust into a numerical propagation.
 When using this model, ensure that your integration step is sufficiently small to be able to capture the burst of thrust.